sigfredonin/Z80-John-Bell-80-280/README.md

 The data register parallel loads the data on the 2716 EPROM's data lines on the rising edge of CLKD.

+The TinyDuino sets /OE high so that the 2716 EPROM's data lines are set in the high impedance state.
+It sets /CE high to put the 2716 EPROM in its quiescent state, not reading its data.
+LDE is still high.

+#### Data Input

+To read the data byte now in the data register, the TinyDuino shifts it in low order bit first on the Dsi line.

 The TinyDuino sets LDE low to put the data register in right shift mode.
 It reads the low order bit of the data register on the Dsi line, then toggles CLKD high then low to shift the register right.